Skip Navigation

 Policy Statement

 Employees are responsible for keeping their supervisor and Human Resources up to date on their status and anticipated return to work date.
+Shared leave, in and of itself, does not provide job-protected leave.
+Shared leave serves to keep approved employees in a paid status.

-When employees donate time to the Shared Leave Pool, the donated time will not be refunded or returned to employees.
+When employees donate time to the shared leave pool, the donated time will not be refunded or returned to employees.
 The time will remain in the bank to fund future shared leave plans as needed and approved.
-If the Shared Leave Pool hours are exhausted, employees will not be approved for shared leave until the Shared Leave Pool receives additional donated leave hours.
+If the shared leave pool hours are exhausted, employees will not be approved for shared leave until the shared leave pool receives additional donated leave hours.

 Eligibility

-Employees who are appointed to a full-time position and meet the following requirements are eligible to participate as leave recipients in the Shared Leave program:
+Employees who are appointed to a full-time position and meet the following requirements are eligible to participate as leave recipients in the shared leave program:

 • Have exhausted all leave (i.e., vacation, sick, personal, merit, and compensatory time).